RichDCs/Blog/about/index.md

 * iOS 9 app that communicates with a device using <b>Bluetooth Low Energy (BLE)</b>, glorious <b>MVVM databinding and Swift 2</b>
 * <b>Xamarin.Forms</b> iPad form application used by sales representatives to collect data on their clients, and fill their client database with priceless information
 * <b>Windows 10 (Xamarin complient)</b> application communicating with <b>SAP services</b>, used by factory workers in their quality control workflow
+* <b>Comptines TV iOS app</b> application communicating with <b>SAP services</b>, used by factory workers in their quality control workflow

 ## Some of my personal projects
-* <b>Chromatics</b>:Color defing iOS 9 app to help colorblind people in their everyday lives (coming soon to the App Store!
+* <b>Chromatics</b>: Color defing iOS 9 app to help colorblind people in their everyday lives (coming soon to the App Store!
 Design phase in progress).
 Uses Swift 2 and MVVM
 * <b>Sermo</b>: CrossWord soling iPhone app (yes I'm a big fan of crosswords <sub>:sweat_smile:</sub>), coming very soon to the App Store!
 Uses Swift 2 and MVVM

 ## Preview